Bike safety

 Sometimes when students leave us, they leave their bikes too.
 This can take up valuable space in our bike racks and make it more difficult for our cycling community to access the facilities they need.

 That’s why we’d love for you to let us know if you think you’ve spotted an abandoned bike.
 Typically, they’ll be rusty with flat tyres, and won’t have moved for a significant amount of time.
-Simply send a description of the bike and its location, along with a photo, to sustainabletravel@contacts.bham.ac.uk and we’ll take care of the rest.
+Please send a description of the bike and its location, plus a photo, to sustainabletravel@contacts.bham.ac.uk.
+We'll tag the bike and donate it to charity or sell it at one of our second-hand bike sales if left unclaimed.

 Colleges